 Research at Weston Observatory

 - Earthquake Seismology — Weston Observatory is the center for earthquake monitoring in New England.
-Observatory personnel study earthquakes both regionally and worldwide, conduct seismic hazard analyses, and are involved in earthquake hazard mitigation measures.
+Observatory scientists study earthquakes both regionally and worldwide, conduct seismic hazard analyses, and are involved in earthquake hazard mitigation measures.

 - Regional Geology — Geologists at Weston Observatory map and analyze the regional geology of the Appalachians.
 They study the structure, geochemistry, paleontology, and evolution of eastern North America.